shapeshed/jekyll.shapeshed.com/_posts/2010-07-23-nifty-unix-tools-tr.md

 ---
 layout: post
 title: Nifty Unix Tools - tr
-excerpt: tr is a simple but effective tool for translating or deleting characters in a string
+description: tr is a simple but effective tool for translating or deleting characters in a string
 categories: [Unix]
 ---